 The Serengeti Velocity ticks all the right boxes for sunglasses for flying.
 They are very lightweight and comfortable thanks to their titanium frame and silicon gel nose pads.
 Such a light and thin frame means that they won’t get in the way of your headset, which is an all too common complaint pilots have when wearing sunglasses.

 The gradient lenses, made of lightweight mineral glass, are photochromic which adjust to the brightness of the sun throughout the day.
-These get darker the brighter it gets, but manage to quickly adjust when it becomes lighter again, so not to negatively impact a pilot’s vision.
+These get darker the brighter it gets, but manage to quickly adjust when it becomes lighter again, so as not to negatively impact a pilot’s vision.

 American Optical Original

 These American Optical Original Pilot Sunglasses put the company on the map.
-Considering U.S military pilots have put their trust in these non-polarized sunglasses for 50 years you just know they are good.
+Considering U.S. military pilots have put their trust in these non-polarized sunglasses for 50 years you just know they are good.

 They meet rigid military specifications, so are designed to last, and provide full protection against ultraviolet rays.

 Another pair of sunglasses for pilots that were originally designed for the U.S military and meet stringent standards are these Aviator Sunglasses from Randolph Engineering.

 Also made in the USA, compared to the American Optical Original the most immediate difference is the nicer case and inclusion of accessories.
 The Randolph Aviator case is made from leather, comes with a cleaning cloth, extra screws, and nosepads.
 Besides this, they also have smoother arm movement, and softer, more comfortable nosepads.
 Ultraviolet protection of both is very high.